Insight: In attacker's argot, Londoners shocked to hear one of their own

 British media focused on the apparent success of the Adebolajo family in Britain - another factor that sets the suspect apart from the financially struggling Tsarnaevs.

-Adebolajo's father Anthony Adebolajo moved from Romford to Lincolnshire in northern England and worked as a nurse in Britain's National Health Service.
+Adebolajo's father Anthony Adebolajo moved from Romford to Lincolnshire in northern England and appears to have had a successful career as a trained nurse in Britain's National Health Service.
 British newspapers drew attention to the 365,000 pound pricetag of the two-car brick family home, which was raided by police at dawn on Thursday.
-Reuters was not able to contact the father.

 Investigators have not found any link between the London attack and Nigeria's own Islamist insurgency, which is based in the north of that West African country.
 The Adebolajos were a Christian family, and their surname suggests they are members of the Yoruba community from the mainly Christian south.